zhaoyanz405/free-chatting/README.md

 openning a termimal, waiting for joinning the channel.
 Joined success. ^.^

-openning a termimal, waiting for joinning the channel.
-Joined success. ^.^

 >>> Hi
 This is msg 76
 This is msg 5